stIncMale/stincmale.github.io/resume.markdown

       In order to mitigate the problem, the mechanism was changed to work in a new transaction.
       An actual fix was not feasible due to complexity and resource intensity.
     {% endcomment %}
-  * incremental updates functionality &mdash; allows automatically updating client applications;
+  * incremental updates functionality&mdash;allows automatically updating client applications;
   fixed a number of bugs, optimized the process of downloading updates so that updates that are not needed or have been cached would not be downloaded.
 </div>